Table of Contents

-For any software product, the technology used in building it has a direct impact on its performance.
-The opposite is true as well.
-The kind of performance you need in your software determines the technology that goes into building it.
-Thus, when you want to build a web app, you should first determine the tools your web app needs.
-With so many options for tech stacks in 2020, choosing the right technology stack for web application development is a crucial factor that can make or break the success of your app.
+For any software product, the tech stack for web development used in building it has a direct impact on its performance.
+The opposite is true as well - the desired performance of your software determines the web stack that goes into building it.
+When starting a web app project, it's essential to determine the tools needed.
+With numerous options for web technology stacks in 2023, choosing the right front-end web stack for web application development is a critical factor that can make or break the success of your app.

-Components of Technology Stack for Web Application Development
+Components of Web Technology Stack

-Front end development (Client-side development)
+1. Front-end development (Client-side development)

-Back-end development (Server-side development)
+2. Back-end development (Server-side development)

+The back-end, as the name suggests, isn’t visible to the users.
+It works behind the scenes and enables the front end to do its job.
 The back end provides a web application with logic and facilitates communication between each of its components.
 It’s because of the back-end development that each component of the application can understand how and when to respond to user requests.

 Also known as server-side programming, back-end development for web applications includes three parts: programming languages, databases, and a server.
 So let us take a look at the technologies involved in each of these parts.

-Programming languages and frameworks for back end web development
+Programming languages and frameworks for back-end web development